 Appendix

-Appendix on Implementation: Programming Languages, Editors, Reasoners, Browsers, Tools for Reuse
+Appendix on Implementation: Languages, Editors, Reasoners, Browsers, Tools for Reuse

 Web Ontology Language (OWL)

 As we saw, the Web Ontology Language (OWL) is a family of knowledge representation languages that are the basic computer-implementable languages in which ontologies are written.
 OWL languages are based on description logics.
 Whereas first-order logic is designed to capture the formal structure of sentences and to capture in great detail the inferential relations that obtain among them, description logics are designed to provide more information (material as well as formal) about the contents of propositions and concepts while expressing fewer of the inferential relations among them.
 The ability to express more information makes description logics more useful for knowledge representation and ontology purposes, while the limited inferential information that they represent makes them more tractable for computers.